 Revision rhinoplasty is performed to correct a previous nose surgery which resulted in an undesired appearance or breathing difficulties.
-Dr. Campbell is highly experienced in performing this procedure, and many of his patients are referred to him by medical colleagues who are familiar with his skill.
+Dr. Campbell and Dr. Butz are both highly experienced in performing this procedure, and many of his patients are referred to him by medical colleagues who are familiar with his skill.

-It is important to wait at least a year after the patient’s original nose surgery before a revision rhinoplasty can be performed, but Dr. Campbell is happy to evaluate a potential revision rhinoplasty candidate any time during their healing phase.
+It is important to wait at least a year after the patient’s original nose surgery before a revision rhinoplasty can be performed, but our doctors are happy to evaluate a potential revision rhinoplasty candidate any time during their healing phase.
 In some cases, swelling in the nose can persist for beyond a few months.
 Therefore, the final results may not be visible for up to a year.
 Once the swelling resolves, all abnormalities can be appreciated and a plan can then be made to resolve any concerns regarding the patient’s appearance or breathing.

 If you would like to improve your confidence with rhinoplasty or are unhappy with a previous nasal surgery, please contact Quintessa for a complimentary consultation.

 Is It normal to have a permanent tingling at the bottom of the nostrils after having a rhinoplasty?